 Our colleges and departments have resources related to academic majors, including advising holds.
-The Advising Resource Center (ARC) in MSR 180 is the centralized location for undergraduate, undeclared and general education advising needs.
+The Academic Success Center (ASC) in MSR 210 is the centralized location for undergraduate, undeclared and general education advising needs.

 Visit the student portal and the Financial Aid & Scholarships Office for more information on all the options available to you.